 - 2 cups semi sweet chocolate chips

-Add the two eggs and vanilla.
-Stir to combine, scraping the edges of the bowl as needed.
+- Add the two eggs and vanilla.
+Mix well to combine.

 - Add the dry ingredients - flour, baking soda and salt to the butter and eggs.
 Mix until well combined.
 Gently fold in your chocolate chips.

 - Cover the dough and refrigerate for at least one hour.
 Use your cookie scoop to make balls of cookie dough.
 Arrange the dough on a quarter sheet pan and return to the refrigerator or transfer to the freezer for at least one hour.
 After an hour, move on to baking your cookies or transfer the cookie dough to a freezer bag for future baking.